Grants for Public Works and Economic Development Facilities (11.300)

 Award Procedure

-Staff in the applicable EDA regional office review applications for eligibility and compatibility with EDA's mission and funding priorities.
+Staff in the applicable EDA regional office review complete applications for eligibility and compatibility with EDA's mission and funding priorities.
 Applications deemed eligible and at least minimally consistent with EDA's mission and funding priorities are referred to an Investment Review Committee, which recommends applications for funding to the Regional Director.
-The Regional Director makes a funding determination and sends a recommendation to EDA Headquarters for concurrence.
+The Regional Director makes a funding determination as the Grants Officer for the respective region.

 Deadlines